-In line with Government guidelines face coverings are now only mandatory in the lifts however we recommend that they are continued to be worn in all communal spaces.
-You should bring your own face covering with you.
-We have medical grade masks freely available in the college, should you forget to bring your own mask.
+In line with Government guidelines face coverings are no longer mandatory for all staff, visitors and students.
+However, we strongly recommend these are worn in communal areas and in our lifts.
+We have a supply of medical grade masks which are located in reception, staff offices and classrooms.
 Please remember when you are communicating with someone in the College that they may be Deaf or hard of hearing and will find it difficult to understand you whilst your mouth is covered.

 - Cannot put on, wear or remove a face covering because of a physical impairment or disability; illness or mental health difficulties

 - Speak to or provide help to someone who relies on lipreading, clear sounds or facial expression to communicate

 As the vaccine programme continues to roll out and evolve, we positively encourage our staff and students to book in for their relevant vaccination appointments as advised.

 The vaccine programme is not a mandatory legal requirement and the College is not generally required to obtain and record data regarding your vaccination status.
 We will continue to follow the Government’s advice on the vaccination programme.

 As the vaccine is currently a personal choice, we request that staff and students refrain from asking other colleagues what they have chosen to do in regard to vaccination.

 Our lifts will no longer have a limit on how many people are in them however wearing a mask is recommended.
 We encourage you to try and limit contact with touching the handrails where possible and if you need to be sure to wash your hands after you have or use the sanitiser stations available.
 All corridors are two way however we ask that you stay to the left of each floor to allow us to have as much distance as we can.

 You'll find these before you reach reception and throughout the College.
 Make sure you follow proper handwashing process if you use the toilets.